About the Author

-Provider Reviews: Banner Life Insurance
+Banner Life Insurance Review: Our Unbiased Analysis

-As part of our ongoing series to guide physicians into making thoughtful, well-informed decisions before buying insurance, today we’re taking a hard look at one company in particular: Banner Life Insurance.
+As part of our ongoing series to guide physicians into making thoughtful, well-informed decisions before buying life insurance, today we’re taking a hard look at one company in particular: Banner Life Insurance.

 Here is our full provider review on Banner Life Insurance: is it the right insurance company for you?

 Banner Life Insurance Company was founded in 1949 and later acquired as a wholly-owned subsidiary of Legal & General Group PLC in 1981.
-It operated under different names throughout the past century but officially became Banner Life under its 1981 acquisition.

-In recent decades, Banner has become a highly recognized insurance provider, as has its own subsidiary, William Penn Life Insurance Company of New York.
+In recent decades, Banner has become a highly recognized insurance provider, as has its subsidiary, William Penn Life Insurance Company of New York.

-Legal & General is an off-shore company headquartered in London.
-They have over 175 years of experience as an insurance provider, and they receive strong financial ratings for their strength and stability.
 Banner Life gets an impressive A+ from A.M.
-Best and AA- ratings from Standard & Poor’s and Fitch, all of which indicate strong stability in the insurance industry.
+Best and AA ratings from Standard & Poor’s and Fitch, all of which indicate strong stability in the insurance industry.

 Read this: How to Avoid or Overcome Life Insurance Fraud

 Like many life insurance companies, Banner Life offers two different types of insurance: term life and universal life.
-Before selecting a policy, it is crucial to understand the differences between the two.

 From monthly premiums to death benefits to conversion options, term life and universal life are very different types of policies.

-Term Life Insurance: What It Means
+Term Life Insurance: OPTerm

 Here’s how it works:

-The term life product from Banner Life is called OPTerm.
-Under this plan, you can choose from term periods of 10, 15, 20, 25, 30, and 40 years.
 Depending on the term you choose, policies can be issued between the ages of 20 and 75, with coverage expiration ending on your 95th birthday.

 Regardless of your age when you take out the policy, this plan guarantees to mature at the age of 121.
-So unless you live past the age of 121, your beneficiaries will be able to collect your death benefit.

 Universal life insurance also accumulates cash value.
 Here’s how Banner Life explains this:

-“Premium payments, after deduction for an expense charge, are deposited to the policy account value.
 The Company then makes monthly deductions from the account value to cover the monthly administrative and other expense charges and the cost for the amount of insurance coverage provided.
-At the end of each month, the Company credits interest to the account value.”

 This protects your coverage from lapsing, and the policy account value can also be borrowed against, while you’re alive, in the form of a loan.